Cheddar is the most popular type of cheese in the world.

 In addition to helping the flavor, salt also acts as a natural preservative and helps to ensure the fermentation process goes smoothly.
 Adequate salt ensures that no pathogenic bacterias develop.

-As discussed earlier, this fermentation process will ordinarily last anywhere from three months to over eighteen months.
+As discussed earlier, this fermentation process will ordinarily last anywhere from three to eighteen months.

 However, rare artisan Cheddar cheese may be aged for anywhere up to five or even ten years.